dotnet/csharplang/proposals/csharp-9.0/local-function-attributes.md

 ## Attributes

-Local function declarations are now permitted to have [attributes](../../spec/attributes.md).
+Local function declarations are now permitted to have attributes ([§21](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/attributes.md#21-attributes)).
 Parameters and type parameters on local functions are also allowed to have attributes.

 Attributes with a specified meaning when applied to a method, its parameters, or its type parameters will have the same meaning when applied to a local function, its parameters, or its type parameters, respectively.

-A local function can be made conditional in the same sense as a [conditional method](../../spec/attributes.md#the-conditional-attribute) by decorating it with a `[ConditionalAttribute]`.
+A local function can be made conditional in the same sense as a conditional method ([§21.5.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/attributes.md#2153-the-conditional-attribute)) by decorating it with a `[ConditionalAttribute]`.
 A conditional local function must also be `static`.
 All restrictions on conditional methods also apply to conditional local functions, including that the return type must be `void`.

 ## Extern